DanielGrenehed/rustlang-book-notes/README.md

 # rustlang-book-notes
- my notes and code from the rust-lang book
+My notes and code from the official rust-lang book.